Small Animal Theriogenology

 AKC Companion Animal Residency in Theriogenology

-Auburn University is proud to have one of only four AKC Companion Animal Residency in Theriogenology programs in the U.S. This program was first offered at AU in 2014 and we have had two residents complete the program thus far.
+Auburn University is proud to have had one of only four AKC Companion Animal Residency training programs in Theriogenology in the U.S. This program was first offered at AU in 2014 and we have had two residents complete the program thus far.

 What We Do